Sports in Kerala

-Association football
+In addition to the multi-sport events organized by private entities, the government of Kerala conducts the annual Kerala State School Olympics for students from all districts in the state.
+This initiative aims to promote sports and physical education among school children.

+Football

-Association football enjoys the most fan following among the sports in the state.
+Football enjoys the most fan following among the sports in the state.
 Football was introduced to the land of Kerala during pre-independence period by British officers of the Malabar Special Police (MSP) in the 20th century.
 MSP was camped in Malappuram and soon the natives began adopting the sport, who played in post-harvest paddy fields.